 INEA has currently ca. 480 H2020 projects in its portfolio.

-The Horizon 2020 Energy Info Days will take place on 25-26-27 June 2019 in Brussels.
-It will present the funding opportunities for research, innovation and market uptake projects on clean energy.
-The event will help potential applicants in preparing successful proposals for Horizon 2020 calls for the year 2020.
+The Horizon 2020 Energy Info Days took place on 25-26-27 June 2019 in Brussels.
+They presented the funding opportunities for research, innovation and market uptake projects on clean energy.
+The event aimed to help potential applicants in preparing successful proposals for Horizon 2020 calls for the year 2020.

 The Horizon 2020 Energy Info Day, on 05 October 2018 in Brussels, presented funding opportunities for Smart Cities and Communities and Smart Energy System projects.

 Visit the event page to watch the recording and download presentations.

 See other energy-related funding opportunities in Horizon 2020.

 You can find more information about closed and upcoming calls on the Funding and Tenders Portal.

 These calls are part of the Smart, Green and Integrated Transport Challenge.

 Their specific focus is to support research and innovation activities in relation with low-carbon and sustainable transport; automated road transport; electrified vehicles; safe and resilient transport systems; European industrial leadership as well as behavioural issues and user needs for mobility solutions.

 The last Horizon 2020 Transport Info Day presented the 2019 funding opportunities offered by the EU's Horizon 2020 Programme to projects focusing on smart, green and integrated transport.
 It was a virtual event and took place on 23 October 2018.
 You can find more information, including a recording of the event, here.